pdenno/utils4pmap/README.md

 # utils4pmap

-An implementation of a pmap-like function, for which calls to the argument function are aborted after a specified timeout.
+An implementation of a pmap-like function for which calls to the argument function are aborted after a specified timeout.

 NOTE: This is experimental code that passes tests but does not seem to be working correctly in